Student

 Attendees raised common concerns of the financial industry, such as it is a limited field applying only to men in suits on Wall Street, or that it is an inherently unethical field.
 The panelists explained that finance pertained not only to the small subset of people generally associated with the field, but also to the success of any kind of company or entrepreneurial endeavor.
 Entrepreneurship is central to GBC, and it was very valuable for attendees to understand that entrepreneurship relies on healthy interactions with the financial industry—the former cannot exist without the latter.
 The notion that these two are mutually exclusive is, therefore, a fallacy, Professor Wadler stressed.
 However, he mentioned that while strong financial knowledge is necessary for a successful entrepreneurial endeavor,“passion,” he said, “is the most important thing.”
 The panelists also spoke about an increasingly important development in finance today: More and more, investors have moved towards ethical investing, which has enabled them to benefit both themselves and others.
 However, the topics such as ics purdue model and the role of cyber security in finance were kept for some other time.

+While discussing the importance of financial knowledge, the panelists also touched on the issue of debt and the role it plays in finance.
+They emphasized the importance of responsible borrowing and managing debt, as well as seeking help when needed.
+The moorcroft debt recovery help, for example, is a service that can assist individuals and businesses in managing their debt and finding solutions to financial difficulties.
 It is crucial to understand that while finance can be a powerful tool for success, it is important to use it responsibly and seek help when facing financial challenges.
 The panelists encouraged attendees to read more and also to approach finance with an open mind and to recognize its potential to benefit individuals, businesses, and society as a whole when used ethically and responsibly.

 Gavriel, who followed a career in real estate development, said that he wishes he had taken more finance classes in college, and urged those in attendance to do the same.
 He and the other panelists also unequivocally expressed a need for creative and diverse thinking in the financial industry, a process that is often sparked in college.
 The panelists advised the student attendees to “explore as many things as you can in college” with the intention of finding the field(s) you are most passionate about.